This article was updated in November 2021

 User-generated content is any piece of branded content not created by you.
 This can include tagging, testimonials, reviews and even hashtags that mention your brand.
 Media or social monitoring enables you to monitor mentions to interact and engage with your audience.

 Great user-generated content can be repurposed and shared on your own platforms.
 Acknowledging the creator further strengthens their connection to your brand.
-Social media channels are ideal platforms to encourage user-driven content and calls to action.
+Social media channels like TikTok are ideal platforms to encourage user-driven content and calls to action.

 Great marketing content should educate, engage, entertain, or inspire your audience in some way.
 The key to success is to take time to really understand the wants and needs of your target audience.